-Under the Colorado exemption system, homeowners may exempt up to $60,000 of their home or other property covered by the homestead exemption.
-The homestead exemption is $90,000 if the homeowner, his or her spouse, or dependent is disabled or 60 years of age or older.
+Under the Colorado exemption system, homeowners can exempt up to $75,000 of their home or other property covered by the homestead exemption.
+The homestead exemption is $105,000 if the homeowner, his or her spouse, or dependent is disabled or 60 years of age or older.

-However, if your mortgage was only $20,000, then you could only exempt $60,000 of your $100,000 of equity.
-In that case, the bankruptcy trustee would likely sell your house, give you $60,000 from the proceeds for your exemption and use the rest of the proceeds to pay his or her fees and your creditors.
+Example 2.
+If your mortgage was only $20,000, then you could only exempt $75,000 of your $100,000 of equity.
+In that case, the bankruptcy trustee would likely sell your house, give you $75,000 from the proceeds for your exemption and use the rest of the proceeds to pay his or her fees and your creditors.

-In Colorado the homestead exemption applies to real property, including your home, condominium, mobile home, manufactured home, or house trailer.
+In Colorado, the homestead exemption applies to real property, such as your home or condominium.
+It will also protect a mobile home, manufactured home, or house trailer.
 You must occupy the property in order to take advantage of the homestead exemption.

 The homestead exemption also applies to sale proceeds of the property.
 The sale proceeds are exempt for two years after they are received.
 Also, a deceased owner's spouse or children can claim the homestead exemption.